Generic selectors

 The new hospital is being built east of Neepawa on the north side of the Yellowhead highway near the Lions Campground.

-It will be over four times the size of the existing hospital, and will better serve patients from this broader western Manitoba geographic area.
-Features of the new health centre will include:
+It will be approximately three and a half times the size of the existing hospital and will better serve patients from this broader western Manitoba geographic area.
+Once completed, features of the new health centre will include:

 • 60 acute care inpatient beds, up from 35 at the current Neepawa site.